I. GENERAL RULES OF SAFETY

 - Employer, supervisor, employee, or designated person shall instruct new employees in safe practices.

-- Employees shall be familiar with the location and use of all safety, emergency care, and fire suppression equipment located at the jobsite.
+- Employers shall ensure that employees are familiar with the location and use of all safety, emergency care, and fire suppression equipment located at the jobsite.

 - An employee shall notify his employer or supervisor before attempting any work which, in the employee’s opinion, appears hazardous above and beyond normal operating conditions.